awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 +  **BeforeAllowTraffic** – Use to run tasks after the second target group is associated with the replacement task set, but before traffic is shifted to the replacement task set\.
 The results of a hook function at this lifecycle event can trigger a rollback\.
 +  **AfterAllowTraffic** – Use to run tasks after the second target group serves traffic to the replacement task set\.
 The results of a hook function at this lifecycle event can trigger a rollback\.

+For more information, see [ What Happens During an Amazon ECS Deployment ](deployment-steps.md#deployment-steps-what-happens)\.

 ### Run Order of Hooks in an Amazon ECS Deployment<a name="reference-appspec-file-structure-hooks-run-order-ecs"></a>

 In an Amazon ECS deployment, event hooks run in the following order: